voblivion/trackmania_blender_addon/README.md

 You can create all the material you want, then setup how you want them exported.
 You can also use default materials (includes roads, platforms, and deco-hill) by loading it:
 - sidebar > Trackmania > Material Library > Load Material Library

+_This part is still WIP and some default materials may be exported with inadequate colors.
+In addition you will have to add the textures yourself into the addon because they are not included in the ZIP file._